 - Preserve access to global markets and low barriers to entry.
-By offering trusted marketplaces for app makers to distribute their products and services globally, mobile software platforms contribute substantially to market conditions with low barriers to entry for entrepreneurs from diverse backgrounds to achieve global success. - o Congress should avoid proposals like S. 2992 / H.R.
-3816 and S. 2710 / H.R.
-7030, or otherwise intervening in a way that shifts distribution costs down to smaller app makers while raising barriers to entry. - o Platforms should increase support for the smallest developers that need the most help deciphering app store guidelines, protecting consumer privacy, and other software distribution challenges.
+By offering trusted marketplaces for app makers to distribute their products and services globally, mobile software platforms contribute substantially to market conditions with low barriers to entry for entrepreneurs from diverse backgrounds to achieve global success. - Further global leadership on privacy and IP.
+Congress and platforms must enable the strongest privacy and security protections possible against threats to Americans' privacy and IP-especially from those that originate in China.